bcleonard/proxmox-qdevice/README.md

 ## Install:

-This repo is designed from either docker compose or a container manager, like Portainer.
+This repo is designed to run from either docker compose or a container manager, like Portainer.

 ## Configuration: